jorzel/jorzel.github.io/_posts/2021-11-28-persistance-and-domain-model-separation-using-sqlalchemy-orm.md

 run_mappers() # it should be executed in the app runtime
 ```
-We can see that `models.py` file was divided into `entities.py` file, consisting domain models that are plain python classes and don't know anything about ORM or a database, and `orm.py` file that defines database tables and mapping from a python class to a database table.
+We can see that the `models.py` file was divided into the `entities.py` file, consisting of domain models that are plain python classes and don't know anything about ORM or a database, and the `orm.py` file that defines database tables and mapping from a python class to a database table.

-In the end, in `test_entities.py` we test `Restaurant` class method without need of the database setup.
+In the end, in `test_entities.py` we test the `Restaurant` class method without the need for the database setup.
 Cool?
 But it's not over yet.
 ```python
 # test_entities.py
 import pytest